-The first-ever muck removal project in the Eau Gallie River is underway.
+The first-ever muck removal project in the Eau Gallie River was completed on March 31, 2019.

 On Jan.
 25, 2017, a hydraulic dredge began pumping gooey black muck from the bottom of the Eau Gallie River in Melbourne — a tributary of the Indian River Lagoon — to a containment area a few miles away on land owned by Brevard County.